 Although the faces of extrasolar planets will not be spatially-resolved in the foreseeable future, their rotational and orbital motions produce detectable changes in color and brightness.
 Ford, Seager & Turner (2001) used simulations of Earth to show that the changing colors of its disk-integrated reflected light encode information about continents, oceans, and clouds.
-The inverse problem-inferring the surface geography of a planet based on time-resolved photometry -is much more daunting than the forward problem and at first blush looked intractable.
+The inverse problem-inferring the surface geography of a planet based on time-resolved photometry-is much more daunting than the forward problem and at first blush looked intractable.

 Much progress has been made on the "exo-cartography" inverse problem since the seminal work of Ford, Seager & Turner (2001).
-The rotational color variations of a planet can be used to infer the number, reflectance spectra, and longitudinal locations of major surface types (Cowan et al. 2009, 2011; Cowan & Strait 2013).
-Meanwhile, the rotational and orbital color variations of an unresolved planet can be analyzed to create a 2-dimensional multi-color map- equivalently a 2D map of known surfaces (Kawahara & Fujii 2010, 2011; Fujii & Kawahara 2012).
+The rotational color variations of a planet can be used to infer the number, reflectance spectra, and longitudinal locations of major surface types

+(Cowan et al. 2009, 2011; Cowan & Strait 2013).
+Meanwhile, the rotational and orbital color variations of an unresolved planet can be analyzed to create a 2-dimensional multi-color map-equivalently a 2D map of known surfaces (Kawahara & Fujii 2010, 2011; Fujii & Kawahara 2012).

-Possible methods to identify liquid water on the surface of a potentially habitable planet:
+Additional methods may be used to deduce the probably presence of liquid water on the surface of a potentially habitable planet without detecting liquid on the surface:

-1) Test whether partial pressure of water vapor reaches saturation.

-2) Identify clouds made of liquid water droplets (and not water ice).
+- 1) Test whether partial pressure of water vapor reaches saturation and/or - 2) Identify clouds made of liquid water droplets (and not water ice).